AnOtterGithubUser/anottergithubuser.github.io/_peeks/2025-03-11-llm-inference-engines-servers.md

 ---
-title: "LLM deployment: engine and server"
+title: "LLM inference engines and servers"
 date: 2025-03-11 15:47 +1100
 excerpt: Deploying a LLM on your own infrastructure is getting common, but how does it actually work?
 category: peek llm generativeai